Fairfield Institute of Management and Technology

 Fairfield Institute of Management and Technology and School of Law is a semi-private college, affiliated with Guru Gobind Singh Indraprastha University (GGSIPU).

 History

 Fairfield Institute of Management and Technology (FIMT) was established by the Fairfield Group of Institutions in the year 2008.

 Affiliation

-The institute is affiliated to Guru Gobind Singh Indraprastha University for all the offered programmes and is Govt. of NCT Delhi approved as well as it is accredited by Department of Higher Education (DHE) and ISO 14001:2004 and 9001:2008 certified.
+The institute is affiliated to Guru Gobind Singh Indraprastha University for all the offered programmes and Affiliated to GGSIP University & an 'A+’ Grade College by DHE, Govt. of NCT Delhi Approved by AICTE BCI & NCTE Recognised under 2(f) of UGC Act of 1956 Department of Higher Education (DHE) and ISO 21001:2018 & ISO 14001:2015 & ISO 9001:2015 certified.